Truck mix Truck Tralier Truck Truck Truck JCB

 Modular Bricks

 Modular brick units are those whose size is limited to the standard set by the Bureau of Indian Standards Institution, India.
 Any brick of uniform size as laid down by BIS is known as a modular brick.
-The nominal size of a modular brick is 200mm x 100mm x 100mm and the standard size of a brick is 190mm x 90mm x 90mm.
-The nominal size includes the thickness of the mortar.
+The standard size of the brick is:

 Types of Bricks Based on Raw Materials